Wed., Dec. 11, 2013 General Mtg, 7pm

 A free weekly Macintosh Class occurs In Alameda, at the Alameda Free Library (1550 Oak St, Alameda, CA 94501) on Fridays from 10 am -12 noon.
 Professor Marvin Winzenread presents different Macintosh computer topics in some depth and documents the sessions on his website, http://winzenread.com/MUG/.
 Even if you think you know a topic, expect to be surprised at additional features you never knew about.
 Send an email to email@example.com to join the mailing list and receive announcements of upcoming free classes.

 A Macintosh Special Interest Group occurs monthly, In Santa Clara, hosted by Silicon Valley Computer Genealogy Group (SVCGG).
 It is a large (100+ people) meeting on the 2nd Saturday of the month from 9-11am and one of the sub groups is the Mac Group that meets the same day.
 This Mac Group is headed by Pat Burrow, their endlessly resourceful and energetic leader.
 Pat has visited and presented to Oakland MacGen in the past as have we, to the SVCGG group (see my presentation notes).
 The SVCGG group meets from 9am to 11am at the Family History Center in Santa Clara, on the 2nd Saturday of each month at 875 Quince Ave., Santa Clara, Calif.
 95051.
-Pat posts very helpful notes of her meetings at http://www.reunionnotes.com
+Pat posts very helpful notes of past meetings on the SVCGG website

 This MacGen Society is not affiliated with Leister Productions,